 The CDC said people should check their homes for the recalled products and throw away the affected items.

 “Do not eat them or try to cook the onions or other food to make it safe,” the CDC said.

-Signs of salmonella infection include diarrhea, fever and stomach cramps between six hours and six days after exposure to the bacteria, the CDC said.
-People are usually sick for between four and seven days.
+Signs of salmonella infection include diarrhea, fever and stomach cramps between six hours and six days after exposure to the bacteria.
 Those under age 5, those over 65 and people with weakened immune systems are more likely to experience severe illness.